How to Leverage Wholesale Power Market Data As an Asset Developer

 Future Price Trends Analyses

-Once historical pricing and drivers are understood, asset developers need to understand how conditions on the grid may change in the future, and how this might impact price.
-This is primarily done by looking at three fundamental factors:
+Once they understand historical pricing and drivers, asset developers need to explore how conditions on the grid may change in the future and how this might impact price.
+They can do this by looking at three fundamental factors:

 - Planned/announced generation additions